mu7ammad-3li/Cpp_language/README.md

 # Cpp_language
 ## Learning C++ Programming

-`This Repo is for educational perpose For myself and for Whoever is interrested in learning C++`
+`This Repo is for educational purpose For myself and for Whoever is interrested in learning C++`

 ## `My Resources are : `